2 January 2017

 Drawing of a Ping Kuang Bu Zhan Sui Di Gun, from 'Wu Bei Zhi (《武備志》)'.

-Despite being such a strange weapon, the idea of using explosive rolling cylinder as weapon was apparently not unique to the Chinese, as evidenced with this similar German design, pictured below:
+For such a strange weapon, the idea of using explosive rolling log as weapon was apparently not unique to the Chinese, as evidenced with this similar German design, pictured below:

 Ms. Codex 109 Flaming Tree Trunk